metallang/metal/README.md

 ## Contributing

 Currently, Metal is more or less under source availability.
-Metal will eventually become fully open source, but for now, it's far too undeveloped to require an open source license.
+Metal will eventually become fully open source, but for now, since we're the only ones using this language it's unlicensed.

 ## Development